justjohnd/workflow/README.md

 ## Set Up Your Metadata

 Metadata is information about a website, which helps search engines index and rank it, making your site easier to find on the web.
 This site uses AIOSEO, a plugin that helps manage that information.
 AIOSEO does not recognize content in custom fields (used throughout this site).
 Hence, the plugin shows numerous unnecessary warnings in the Basic SEO and Readibility sections of the page or post.
-Please disregard these warning.
+Please disregard these warnings.

 Note that all pages and posts are set up to automatically generate appropriate metadata by default, so you do not need to set it up.
 You may however tailor any page/post name and meta description to your liking using the AIOSEO fields: